How to pull data from SaaS software, enterprise apps behind a firewall and SQL databases onto every device you own.

-You can continue reading below to see images of what it looks like or you can just as quickly sign up for an account, download the app (on iTunes or Google Play) and connect your HubSpot Marketing and/or HubSpot CRM/Sales accounts to see for yourself.
+You can continue reading below to see images of these datacards and datawalls, or you can just as quickly sign up for an account, download the app (on iTunes or Google Play) and connect your HubSpot Marketing and/or HubSpot CRM/Sales accounts to see for yourself.

 Once setup, you can check all of your HubSpot stats on your mobile device in a single view before you even get out of bed.
 And since you can connect up to 3 data sources for free to Databox under the free plan, you can add HubSpot Marketing, HubSpot CRM/Sales and one of a number of pre-built connectors for popular apps used by many HubSpot customers including Google Analytics, Salesforce, Wistia, Drift, Twitter, Facebook, Facebook Ads or Google Adwords – to name a few.
 With the free plan, you can even set up one Datawall to display your stats on a television screen hung in your office – making it possible to view your key metrics with no clicking at all.
 To make it easy, the Databox team has made a default HubSpot Datawall.
 You’ll spend more time turning on the television than you will setting up Databox.

 The rest of this article describes what data you can view instantly as well as how you can use the data to discover immediately-actionable insights for improving your marketing and sales results.